China Southern Airlines Flight 3456

-China Southern Airlines Flight 3456 (CZ3456/CSN3456) was a scheduled domestic passenger flight from Chongqing Jiangbei International Airport to Shenzhen Huangtian Airport (now Shenzhen Bao'an International Airport).
+China Southern Airlines Flight 3456 was a scheduled domestic passenger flight from Chongqing Jiangbei International Airport to Shenzhen Huangtian Airport (now Shenzhen Bao'an International Airport).
 On 8 May 1997, the Boeing 737 performing this route crashed during the second attempt to land in a thunderstorm.

-The flight number 3456 is still used by China Southern and for the Chongqing-Shenzhen route but now with the Airbus A320 family or Boeing 737 Next Generation aircraft.

 Background

 Aircraft

 The aircraft was a Boeing 737-31B registered as B-2925 and with serial number 27288.
-The aircraft was delivered to China Southern on 2 February 1994, and had recorded over 8,500 hours before the crash.
+It had recorded over 8,500 hours before the crash.
 The aircraft was powered by 2 CFM International CFM56-3C1 turbofan engines.

 Flight crew

 The captain in command was 45-year-old Lin Yougui (林友贵), he had logged more than 12,700 hours of total flying time, including 9,100 hours as Radio Operator and 3,600 hours as a pilot.
 The first officer was 36-year-old Kong Dexin (孔德新), he had logged over 15,500 hours of total flying time, of which 11,200 hours as flight engineer and 4,300 hours as a pilot.